uwhackweek/hackweeks-as-a-service/docs/reference/glossary.md

   publication-quality books and documents from computational material.

 [JupyterHub](https://jupyterhub.readthedocs.io)
-  A core open source tool from the Jupyter community, JupyterHub allows you to deploy an application that provides remote data science environments to multiple users.
-It can be deployed in the cloud, or on your own hardware.
+  JupyterHub allows you to deploy an application that provides remote data science environments (typically Jupyter Lab) to multiple users.
+It can be deployed with a cloud service provider, or on your own hardware.

 [JupyterLab](https://jupyterlab.readthedocs.io)
   JupyterLab is the next-generation web-based user interface for Project Jupyter